malaviya-parth/TOC/FA and Regular Languages/Readme.md

-## TOpics to be covered in this module
+## Topics to be covered in this module

 - Introduction to finite Automata
 - Construction of FA *****